jundalisay/spblist/content/en/research/hahnemann/chronic/part-10.md

 ---
-heading: Part 10a
+heading: Part 10
-title: "The Nature of Chronic Diseases"
+title: "Cases of Itch"
-description: ""
+description: "An eruption of itch in a youth of 18 years driven out by a mercurial plaster"
 author: Samuel Hahnemann
 weight: 26
 image: /covers/chronic.jpg